collapsed-stacks/startups/questions/8598/does-vc-due-diligence-always-involve-revealing-all-trade-secrets-and-code.md

 - posted by: [Elegant.Scripting](https://stackexchange.com/users/5688251/elegant-scripting) on 2016-02-28
 - score: -1

-<p>When you're looking to partner with a venture capitalist, the last thing you want to do is ask them to sign an NDA.</p>
+When you're looking to partner with a venture capitalist, the last thing you want to do is ask them to sign an NDA.

-<p>People ask me why all of the time, and my answer is always the same.</p>
+People ask me why all of the time, and my answer is always the same.

-<p>If a firm invests in your company, you will be working with that firm for a long time.
+If a firm invests in your company, you will be working with that firm for a long time.
 Do you really want to go into a long relationship (with people who can sometimes oust you) by saying "Look, I've got something great.
 I want your money.
-And by the way, I don't trust you, so sign here."</p>
+And by the way, I don't trust you, so sign here."

-<p>In saying that, your stance is fundamentally flawed because they get lots of supposedly "great" and "revolutionary" pitches/ideas.
-The only difference between your and the next guy's idea is that you're asking them to review and sign an NDA, to give someone money, who by the way, doesn't trust them.</p>
+In saying that, your stance is fundamentally flawed because they get lots of supposedly "great" and "revolutionary" pitches/ideas.
+The only difference between your and the next guy's idea is that you're asking them to review and sign an NDA, to give someone money, who by the way, doesn't trust them.

-<p>Not the way to go about starting a long relationship involving lots of money and (sometimes) power play.</p>
+Not the way to go about starting a long relationship involving lots of money and (sometimes) power play.

-<p>If you have awesome technology, great!
+If you have awesome technology, great!
 Tell them all about it.
 Show them what it does.
 Sell them on it.
 Give them the financials.
-Just keep the good stuff that you don't want them to know private, and if they ask about it, let them know their investment will secure that information.</p>
+Just keep the good stuff that you don't want them to know private, and if they ask about it, let them know their investment will secure that information.

-<p>And then if they invest, you're off to the races.</p>
+And then if they invest, you're off to the races.

-<p>And then if they don't, you're still of to the races.
+And then if they don't, you're still of to the races.
 You need to line up pitch after pitch, to keep momentum.
-The only thing NDA's do in the pitching world is kill momentum.</p>
+The only thing NDA's do in the pitching world is kill momentum.